-ARTICLE 24 PERSONAL LEAVE
+ARTICLE 24 PERSONAL AND WELLNESS LEAVE

-- A. All employees (full-time and part-time) in this unit shall receive three (3) hours of personal leave each calendar year. - B. During the first pay period of the calendar year, full-time employees shall be granted twentyone (21) hours of personal leave.
-Such personal leave hours shall be granted to part-time employees on a pro-rata basis, proportional to full-time employment. - C. Personal leave will be the first leave balance to be debited whenever an employee requests discretionary leave other than Sick Leave.
+- A. All employees (full-time and part-time) in this unit shall receive three (3) hours of personal leave each calendar year. - B. During the first pay period of the calendar year, full-time employees shall be granted twenty-one (21) hours of personal leave.
+Such personal leave hours shall be granted to part-time employees on a pro-rata basis, proportional to full-time employment. - C. Personal leave will be the first leave balance to be debited whenever an employee requests discretionary leave other than Sick Leave. - D. Effective January 1, 2024, all represented classifications (full-time and part-time) shall accrue sixteen (16) hours of Wellness Leave per calendar year and every January 1st thereafter.
+Wellness Leave is separate and apart from all other leave accruals, shall have no cash value and shall not be carried over into the following calendar year (i.e., "use or lose").
+Requests to use Wellness Leave shall follow the same procedure as is used for requesting Sick Leave.
+It must be taken in eight (8) hour increments.